Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 Forward-Looking Considerations

-Several factors will likely shape the relative performance of these asset classes in the coming years:
+Several factors will shape the relative performance of these asset classes through 2026 and 2027:

 2. Credit Cycle Evolution: Current default rates remain below historical averages, but rising borrowing costs and slowing economic growth could pressure weaker issuers, particularly in the high-yield space where refinancing needs are substantial through 2026-2027.